Infinitesimal deformations of rational surface automorphisms: Automorphisms of anticanonical basic rational surfaces

-\begin{proof} Let $E$ be the exceptional divisor, $U=X \setminus E$ and $p=\pi(E)$.
-Then $D_{| U}$ is an anticanonical divisor on $U$.
-Since $\mathrm{Pic}\,(U)=\mathrm{Pic}\, (Y \setminus \{ p \}) \simeq \mathrm{Pic}\, (Y)$, the divisor $D_{| U}$ extends to a unique divisor on $X$, which is anticanonical.
-This divisor must be $\pi_*(D)$.
-Since $D-\pi^* \pi(D)$ is supported in $E$ and linearly equivalent to $E$, it is equal to $E$.
-For the last point, assume that two components of $\pi_*(D)$ intersect at the center $p$ of the blowup.
-Then $\textrm{mult}_p \pi_*(D) \geq 2$ so that $E$ appears in $D$ and intersects the strict transforms of these two components. \end{proof} \begin{cor} If $X$ is a basic rational surface, any anticanonical divisor is connected. \end{cor} It is possible to classify connected reduced anticanonical divisors (\emph{see} \cite[Th.
+For the last point, let us write $D=\overline{Z}+mE$ where $Z$ is an effective divisor in $Y$, $\overline{Z}$ is the strict transform of $Z$ in $X$ and $m$ is in $\mathbb{N}$.
+Note that $p$ belongs to $Z$, otherwise $\pi^* \pi_* D-E=\pi^* Z-E=\overline{Z}-E$ is not equal to $D$.
+Hence, if $m \geq 1$, $\overline{Z}$ and $E$ meet.
+This implies the required result. \end{proof} \begin{cor} If $X$ is a basic rational surface, any effective anticanonical divisor is connected. \end{cor} It is possible to classify connected reduced anticanonical divisors (\emph{see} \cite[Th.
 4.2]{DJS} in a slightly different context): \begin{pro} Let $X$ be a smooth projective surface, and let $D$ be a reduced and connected effective divisor representing the class $- \textrm{K}_X$.
 Then $D$ is either an irreducible reduced curve of arithmetic genus $1$, or a cycle of smooth rational curves, or one of the three exceptional configurations shown in the picture below\emph{:}

 \end{pro}

 \begin{proof} Let us write $D=\sum_{i=1}^k D_i$.
 For any $i$ the arithmetic genus of $D_i$ is